Katanga insurgency: Gédéon's temporary surrender and later resurgence of Mai Mai Kata Katanga

 On 29 January 2022, about 100 Mai Mai Kata Katanga fighters under Gédéon captured the settlement of Mitwaba in Mitwaba Territory; the rebels used the opportunity to once more declare the intention to restore Katanga's independence.
 They retreated from the area before security forces could respond effectively.
 FARDC claimed that some rebels had surrendered as the remainder withdrew.
+By December 2022, Gédéon was reportedly still in Mitwaba Territory.
+At this point, Haut-Katanga Province's council of ministers still considered his militia a significant threat, though the level of violence in the region had generally decreased.
+In January 2023, the FARDC targeted Mai Mai Kata Katanga forces which were hiding in the Kundelungu and Upemba National Parks.